Kristina01111000/Drws_site/README.md

 - Fix the site
 - Re-add the questions that got deleted from the quizzes

-Site went down again on 8/1
+Site went down again on 8/1 -> woopayments was fixed, it seems fine now